BeverCRM/Workflow-Build-Release-Upload-Update/README.md

   pull_request:
     branches: [ release ]

-name: Build & Release & Upload CI
+name: Create a new release and upload the solution to Azure blob storage CI

 jobs:
   main: